-In the landmark 2020 case Bostock v.
-Clayton County, the Supreme Court ruled that unlawful discrimination based on "sex" includes discrimination based on sexual orientation and gender identity.
-As a result, Title VII of the Civil Rights Act of 1964 (or “Title VII”) affirmatively protects millions of lesbian, gay, bisexual, transgender, and queer Americans from workplace discrimination.
-Employers who discriminate against employees on the basis of gender identity or sexual orientation can face civil rights lawsuits.
+In Bostock v.
+Clayton County (2020), the U.S. Supreme Court ruled that unlawful discrimination based on sex includes discrimination based on sexual orientation and gender identity.
+This was the same decision for Altitude Express, Inc., et al. v.
+Zarda et al. (2018).
+As a result, Title VII of the Civil Rights Act of 1964 protects millions of LGBTQ+ Americans from workplace discrimination.
+Employers engaging in discriminatory behavior can face lawsuits under the Supreme Court decision.

 Fighting Sexual Orientation Discrimination on the Job

 The Civil Rights Act of 1964 recognizes fundamental human rights and prohibits discrimination against protected classes.
 Title VII of the Act prohibits employment discrimination on the basis of sexual orientation or gender identity.
 That means gay men, lesbians, and transgender people are part of a protected class.